pipe-cd/pipecd/docs/rfcs/0011-pipectrl-init.md

-- Start Date: 2023-11-24
+- Start Date: 2023-11-14
 - Target Version: 1.45.1

 # Summary

-To simplify the creation of a configuration file using the pipectrl init command.
+To simplify the creation of a configuration file using the pipectl init command.

 # Motivation